ThomasLastName/multiverse/functional_bnns/README.md

  - Conventional neural network ensembles
  - Conventional Gaussian process regression

-### 2. A flexible, canonical framework for custom user-defined BNNs.
+### 2. A Flexible, Canonical Framework for Custom User-Defined BNNs (TODO: LINK TO TUTORIAL)

 The base class `bnns.BayesianModule` is intended to provide a similar level of flexibility as its super-class `nn.Module`.
 For convenience, several ready-to-use sub-classes of `bnns.BayesianModule` are also provided: